A question that often comes to your mind

 Don’t do it in your head.
 I repeat don’t do it in your head.
 You will have to write it down on a piece of paper.

-Wedding photographers with years of experience and awesome portfolio struggle with attracting and converting them into leads.
+Wedding photographers with years of experience and awesome portfolios struggle with attracting and converting them into leads.

 If you can be realistic and honest with yourself, answer all the questions elaborately.
 You will see a plan shaping up on paper in front of you.

-If you cannot or not ready, then it is just a beautiful dream 🙂
+If you cannot or are not ready, then it is just a beautiful dream 🙂